-- a move to a post which brings you into contact with children for the first time
+- a move to a post that brings you into contact with children for the first time.

 - a break in service of three months or more.

-Since September 2006, supply agencies have been able to pass the results of DBS checks (but not the certificate itself) between other school supply agencies and between individual schools.
+Supply agencies can pass the results of DBS checks (but not the certificate itself) between other school supply agencies and between individual schools.
 If you have been DBS checked, there is no statutory requirement that another DBS check is carried out before you take up employment in a different school, college or even in a different local authority, provided you have continuous service and the check is at the correct level for the new post.

-The NEU has become aware through casework that some employers have a three-year rolling programme of DBS checks.
+Some employers have a three-year rolling programme of DBS checks.
 This is not a legal requirement, but may form part of the employer’s safeguarding procedures.
-The union does not take issue with this practice provided that employers and service users (in the case of agency supply staff) meet the cost.
+The NEU does not take issue with this practice provided that employers and service users (in the case of agency supply staff) meet the cost.

 Home Office guidance requires a prospective employer to obtain a certificate from the embassy or police force of the country in which you lived, but only if a DBS check has not provided sufficient information.
-There can be a significant cost attached to certificates, and prospective employers should not ask for them merely because you have lived outside the UK.
-The NEU takes the view that a blanket policy of seeking certificates from another country, even in circumstances where a DBS check has provided sufficient information, would disproportionately disadvantage job applicants born outside the UK and should be avoided unless it can be justified.
+The NEU takes the view that a blanket policy of seeking certificates from another country would disproportionately disadvantage job applicants born outside the UK and should be avoided.

-Educators seeking positions in FE colleges where they will be dealing only with students over 18 years of age are not subject to standard or enhanced DBS checks.
+Educators seeking positions in FE colleges where they will be dealing only with students aged over 18 are not subject to standard or enhanced DBS checks.

 Yes.
 You may use the services of an umbrella body to obtain a certificate.
-A list of these bodies (some offering their services for free) may be found by using the search facility at: gov.uk/dbs
+A list of these bodies (some offering their services for free) are available on GOV.UK.

 The DBS cannot process standard or enhanced disclosures for self-employed people.
 If you wish to obtain a DBS certificate, you will need to register with a supply agency or umbrella body.

-Furthermore, parents or carers who engage self-employed home tutors do not have to check an individual they wish to engage.
+Parents or carers who engage self-employed home tutors do not have to check on those individuals.

 An enhanced disclosure can disclose:

-police are not limited to disclosing conviction information only.
-It is the statutory duty of the chief officer of every relevant police force to consider the release of any information that they reasonably believe to be relevant and ought to be included on the certificate.
-This include, but is not limited to:
+The police are not limited to disclosing conviction information only.
+It is their statutory duty to consider the release of any information they reasonably believe to be relevant and ought to be included on the certificate.

-The chief police officer should not disclose any non-conviction information which they do not reasonably believe to be relevant to the purpose for which the certificate was requested.
+The police should not disclose any non-conviction information that they do not reasonably believe to be relevant to the purpose for which the certificate was requested.